 Experts agreed that the injuries were severe, resulting in several life-changing and long-lasting effects that the biker would suffer from, the main issue being paraplegia.
 This included:

-The biker was an out-going motor mechanic who was very much interested in physical activities such as cycling, football etc. His fiancée gave him 24/7 care for 5 years following the accident.
-All things taken into consideration, such as need for care, living arrangements to accommodate his capabilities and so on; the damages for this case, including loss of earnings, were awarded at a figure in excess of £3,000,000
+The biker was an outgoing motor mechanic who was very much interested in physical activities such as cycling and football.
+His fiancée provided him with 24/7 care for 5 years following the accident.
+All things taken into consideration, such as need for care, living arrangements to accommodate his capabilities and so on; the damages for this case, including loss of earnings, were awarded at a figure in excess of £3,000,000.

 Motorcyclist, aged around 50 years at time of accident, had been riding his bike when he was struck by a car and injured, suffering from:

 Knee Injury (Ruptured Ligament) – Valued at £21,890 to £39,000